wildfly/quickstart/ejb-security/README.md

 ejb-security:  Using Java EE Declarative Security to Control Access to EJB 3
 ====================
 Author: Sherif F. Makary
+Level: Beginner
+Technologies: EJB, Security
+Summary: Shows how to use Java EE Declarative Security to Control Access to EJB 3

 What is it?
 -----------